Will the 'Justice League' Snyder Cut Actually Deliver What Fans Asked For?

-It’s finally, really happening.
-The so-called “Snyder Cut” of “Justice League.”
+As hard as it is to believe, it’s finally, really happening.
+The “Snyder Cut” of “Justice League.”
 The announcement sent the internet into a tizzy, and rightfully so — the nerds have been clamoring for this since before the theatrical version hit theaters in November, 2017.
 And they’re apparently going to get their wish.

 But putting aside the possibility that Snyder’s original plans for “Justice League” might have been awful anyway — anything is possible! — there are so many things we don’t know about the “Snyder Cut.”
 Will it even really be the one fans have been clamoring for all these years?